dotnet/docs-maui/docs/user-interface/controls/listview.md

 #### View cell

 A <xref:Microsoft.Maui.Controls.ViewCell> is a custom cell whose appearance is defined by a <xref:Microsoft.Maui.Controls.View>. <xref:Microsoft.Maui.Controls.ViewCell> defines a <xref:Microsoft.Maui.Controls.View> property, of type <xref:Microsoft.Maui.Controls.View>, which defines the view that represents the content of the cell.
-This property is backed by a `BindableProperty` object, which means it can be the target of data bindings, and be styled.
+This property is backed by a <xref:Microsoft.Maui.Controls.BindableProperty> object, which means it can be the target of data bindings, and be styled.

 > [!NOTE]
 > The <xref:Microsoft.Maui.Controls.View> property is the content property of the <xref:Microsoft.Maui.Controls.ViewCell> class, and therefore does not need to be explicitly set from XAML.